 - 21.1 Maps and additional overprinting shall be drawn and printed according to the IOF International Specification for IOF Maps.
 The map scale shall be 1:15000 or 1:10000.
 Deviations need approval by the ARDF WG. - 21.2 Errors on the map and changes which have occurred in the terrain since the map was printed shall be overprinted on the map if they have a bearing on the event. - 21.3 The competition map shall cover the whole competition area including start, finish beacon and all transmitters.
-The starting point and the point of the finish beacon shall be clearly marked on the map. - 21.4 Unless otherwise noted, the area covered by the map issued by the organiser shall be considered as the competition area. - 21.5 The IARU and its member societies shall have the right of free reproduction of the event maps with courses in their official magazines.
+The start, finish beacon and the finish corridor shall be clearly marked on the map. - 21.4 Unless otherwise noted, the area covered by the map issued by the organiser shall be considered as the competition area. - 21.5 The IARU and its member societies shall have the right of free reproduction of the event maps with courses in their official magazines.